Danielvj178/Danielvj178-Mini-YouTube-Bootcamp/README.md

 ```console
 npm run dev
 ```
-Later, you should go to the website localhost: 3000
+Later, you should go to the website [Project local](http://localhost:3000)

 ## Tests
 For run tests of application you must run the next command